A new deadline of 8th February has been set by the Secretary of State for restoring Executive

 and live on Freeview channel 276

-The Leader of the House of Commons Penny Mordaunt told MPs this afternoon that the “very short” bill will be discussed tomorrow.
+A previous deadline to call an election for the Northern Ireland Assembly passed last week.
+The new legislation will extend it until February 8th.

-A deadline to call an election for the Northern Ireland Assembly passed last week and there has been speculation about the Secretary of State’s next steps.
+The government announced that the “very short” bill will be discussed on Wednesday.

-The new legislation will extend the deadline for an Executive to be formed until 8th February.
+Jim Allister says it is an attempt to push unionists into a decision to accept the Irish Sea border.

 If an Executive is not formed within the new deadline – steps may be taken to formalise decision making in the absence of Stormont ministers.